form8ion/javascript-core/README.md

 #### `determineActiveLtsNodeMajorVersions`

-Returns a list of the currently active major LTS versions of node.js
+Returns a list of the currently active major LTS versions of node.js, optionally filtered by a provided semver range.

+Accepts an options object as the only argument, with the following properties:

+##### `withinRange` __string__ (_optional_)

+A semver range, compatible with [node-semver](https://www.npmjs.com/package/semver), to filter the list of active major LTS versions by.

 ## Contributing